If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

-Can’t stop theorizing about every little thing you see in “WandaVision” potentially being an Easter Egg — and thus potentially the key to what actually is happening on the genre-bending show?
+Still theorizing about every little thing you saw in “WandaVision” potentially being an Easter Egg?
 Same.
-Now that the series has ended, there are definitely episodes that still have some fans puzzled, but the great thing about streaming is that you can always go back and re-watch episodes.
+The Emmy-nominated series has wrapped up, but there are definitely episodes that still have some fans puzzled, and the great thing about streaming is that you can always go back and re-watch episodes.

 The first Marvel series for Disney+ follows Elizabeth Olsen’s Wanda Maximoff (aka Scarlet Witch) and Paul Bettany’s Vision (aka the humanoid super-computer who seemingly died in “Avengers: Infinity War”) living in wedded, suburban sitcom bliss through the decades.
 And while aficionados know all about the characters’ comic book pasts, casual Marvel Cinematic Universe viewers might not.

 If you’re not already signed up for Disney+, you can subscribe for $7.99 a month, or $79.99 a year.
-The subscription lets you stream countless shows including original Marvel series such as “WandaVision” and “The Falcon and the Winter Soldier.”
-For fans of the MCU, Disney+ is a one-stop destination to find your favorite TV shows and films from the Marvel Cinematic Universe.
+The subscription lets you stream countless shows including original Marvel series such as “WandaVision,” “The Falcon and the Winter Soldier,” and “Loki.”
+For fans of the MCU, Disney+ is a one-stop destination for your favorite TV shows and films from the MCU.

 But if you want to learn more about the characters, indulging in comic books and graphics novels is your best bet.
 To get started, immerse yourself with this list of essential Wanda Maximoff and Vision comics that have helped serve as inspiration for “WandaVision,” compiled by IndieWire creative producer Leonardo Adrian Garcia.